 Twitter is a popular social media website that adopted the Progressive web in 2016.
-After the PWA switch, twitter shows an increase of 40% in the average time spent users.
-The progressive web app also gives twitter healthy and engaging user experience and it is boosting its ad revenues by 45% ever since then.
-Today, twitter is emerging as one of the most influential social media platforms.
-It is now especially being used in politics and entertainment industry.
+After the PWA switch, Twitter shows an increase of 40% in the average time spent by users.
+The progressive web app also gives Twitter a healthy and engaging user experience, and it is boosting its ad revenues by 45% ever since then.
+Today, Twitter is emerging as one of the most influential social media platforms.
+It is now especially being used in politics and the entertainment industry.

 Flipkart Lite PWA